 When using the path specification, it is easiest to work from an existing path diagram.
-Assuming you are familiar with path analysis (for those who are not, there are several excellent introductions, see refs), we have a box for the observed/manifest variable x, specified with the manifestVars argument, and one double headed arrow on the box to represent its variance, specified with the mxPath command.
-The mxPath command indicates where the path originates ( from=) and where it ends (to).
+Assuming you are familiar with path analysis (for those who are not, there are several excellent introductions, see refs), we have a box for the observed/manifest variable x, specified with the manifestVars argument, and one double arrow on the box to represent its variance, specified with the mxPath command.
+The mxPath command indicates where the path originates: from= and where it ends: to.
 If the to= argument is omitted, the path ends at the same variable where it started.
-The arrows argument distinguishes one-headed arrows (if arrows=1) from two-headed arrows (if arrows=2).
+The arrows argument distinguishes one-head arrows (if arrows=1) or two-headed arrows (if arrows=2).
 The free command is used to specify which elements are free or fixed with a TRUE or FALSE option.
 If the mxPath command creates more than one path, a single T implies that all paths created here are free.
 If some of the paths are free and others fixed, a list is expected.
-The same applies for the values command which is used to assign starting values or fixed final values, depending on the corresponding ‘free’ status.
+The same applies for values command which is used to assign starting values or fixed final values, depending on the corresponding ‘free’ status.
 Optionally, lower and upper bounds can be specified (using lbound and ubound, again generally for all the paths or specifically for each path).
 Labels can also be assigned using the labels command which expects as many labels (in quotes) as there are elements.

 We specify which data the model is fitted to with the mxData command.
 Its first argument, observed=, reads in the data from an R matrix or data.frame, with the type= given in the second argument.
 Given we read a covariance matrix here, we use the var() function (as there is no covariance for a single variable).
 When summary statistics are used as input, the number of observations (numObs=) needs to be supplied.